 If your cat is not eating after surgery, don't be alarmed.
 Expect your cat's appetite to return within about 24 hours following the procedure.
 At that point, your pet can gradually start to eat its regular food again.
 If you find that your pet’s appetite hasn’t returned within 48 hours, contact your veterinarian or veterinary surgeon.
 Loss of appetite can be a sign of infection or pain.

 Before you and your cat return home after their surgery, a veterinary professional will explain to you what pain relievers or other medications they have prescribed for your pet so you can manage your cat's post-operative pain or discomfort.

 They will explain the dose needed, how often you should provide the medication, and how to safely administer the meds.
 Be sure to follow these instructions carefully to prevent any unnecessary pain during recovery and to eliminate the risk of side effects.
 If you are unsure about any instructions, ask follow-up questions.

-Vets will often prescribe antibiotics and pain medications after surgery in order to prevent infections and relieve discomfort.
-If your cat has anxiety or is somewhat high-strung, our vets may also prescribe them with a sedative or anti-anxiety medication to help them stay calm throughout the healing process.
+Vets will often prescribe antibiotics and pain medications after surgery to prevent infections and relieve discomfort.
+If your cat has anxiety or is somewhat high-strung, our vets may also prescribe them a sedative or anti-anxiety medication to help them stay calm throughout the healing process.

 Never provide your cat with human medications without first consulting your veterinarian.
 Many drugs made for humans, especially anti-inflammatories, are toxic to cats.